 For additional information about the Roy Thomson Hall and upcoming concerts and events see their website linked below.

-Address: 60 Simcoe Street, Toronto, ON
+Address: 60 Simcoe St, Toronto, ON M5J 2H5, Canada

 Official Website: Roy Thomson Hall Toronto